-The Special Programs department personnel monitors Title I-A, Title I-C, Title II-A, Title III-A, Title IV, and Title IX-A programs through a process that involves both "desktop" monitoring and campus site visits.
+The Special Programs department personnel monitors Title I-A, Title II-A, and Title IV-A, programs through a process that involves both "desktop" monitoring and campus site visits as necessary.
 Desktop monitoring involves the review of paper and electronic documents.
-Some items that fall into this category include:
+Some items that fall into this category include, but are not limited to:

 - Substitute Time Sheets

 - Purchase Requests

 - Personnel Requests

+- Position Control

 - District Improvement Plans/Campus Improvement Plans and their Comprehensive Needs Assessments

 - Campuses' Master Schedules

-- Tutorial Time Sheets and Attendance
+- Tutorial/Extended Day Time Sheets and Attendance

 - Budgets and Budget Changes

 - Expenditure Reports and Timelines

 - Fixed Assets (TEA Inventory Disposition Request)

 - Professional Leave Requests

 - Professional Development System Reports

 - Title I-A, Parent and Family Engagement Compliance Binder

-Special Programs Departments' personnel also conduct campus "Monitoring" visits.
-The purpose of these visits is to ensure that each campus maintains adequate records and documentation regarding the programs and activities funded through Title I-A, Title II-A, Title III, Title IV, and Title IX-A, as well as supplement not supplant guidelines.
-These visits also include position control to determine that the personnel funded through federal funds have a signed job description on file and are engaging in activities explicitly associated with the programs goals and objectives.
+guidelines.
+These also include position control to determine that the personnel funded through federal funds have a signed job description on file and are engaging in activities explicitly associated with the programs goals and objectives.